‘I’m dying, I need help’: Inside the battle to turn around England’s drugs death capital

 Thus begins a day in the life on the front line of England’s most devastating – and longest running – drugs crisis.

 Blackpool may be known for its piers, tower and illuminations; for sea, sand and Strictly.
-But, beneath the surface, this is a town where heroin and crack addiction are running rampant.
+But, beneath the surface, this is a town where heroin and crack addiction run rampant.

 Figures released this month show that, for the 11th year running, the Lancashire coastal resort was the drugs death capital of England and Wales.
-Forty-two people here died from such issues in 2020.
-The drug fatality rate is 31 per 100,000 people - four times the national average.
+Forty-two people here died from drugs in 2020.
+The drug fatality rate is 31 per 100,000 people – four times the national average.

-Now, a £4.95 million pilot programme is aiming to finally break this cycle.
+Now, a £4.95m pilot programme is being launched in an attempt to finally break this cycle.

 Project Adder – funded by the Home Office but run by the local council, NHS and police force – is aiming to reduce deaths by targeting dealers more forcefully and breaking supply chains.
 Since launching in January, 45 arrests have been made and £40,000 worth of drugs seized.

-But this three-year trial also comes with a more unique angle: a dozen reformed addicts – named the Lived Experience Team – are being deployed to get out into the community to find, engage and help those most at risk of being lost.
+But this three-year trial also comes with a unique initiative: a dozen reformed addicts – named the Lived Experience Team – are being deployed to get out into the community to find, engage with and help those most at risk of being lost to drugs.

-Which is where Brown and his daily walk around Blackpool comes in.
+Which is where Steven Brown and his daily walk around Blackpool comes in.

-As a man who himself spent 20 years in and out of prison before getting clean in 2016, the 43-year-old is plugged into intelligence about where users congregate and new substance trends.
+As a man who spent 20 years in and out of prison before getting clean in 2016, the 43-year-old is plugged into the intelligence as to where users congregate, and the new substance trends.
 He is able, so the theory goes, to reach out to addicts in a way that other professionals simply cannot.
 In one instance, after a user with a terminal illness stopped attending treatment sessions, Brown tracked him down to the toilet block where he had taken to living – and persuaded him to re-engage.

 “They know I’ve been where they are so they trust me,” the father-of-one says today.
 “They know I don’t judge because I’ve been in their shoes.
 I’ve been the one injecting into my groin.
 I’ve had the abscesses on my legs.
 Half the users in this town – I’ve probably used with them at one time or another.”

-As such, when that addict approaches this morning, Brown instinctively understands the importance of the moment.
-He knows that this sudden unsolicited plea for help must be acted on fast.
+As such, when that addict approached him this morning, Brown instinctively understood the importance of the moment.
+He knew that this sudden unsolicited plea for help had to be acted on fast.

 “What you’ll get is an addict takes this decision to seek help and then they are given an appointment in two weeks time,” he explains.
 “It might as well be in two years.
 They don’t turn up because, in that time, they’re back injecting.”